parthmital/High-Throughput-Neural-Super-Sampling/RESEARCH.md

 **Expected outcome**: Based on existing v1 results (34.82 dB PSNR vs FSR 1.0's 28.12 dB), and FSR 3.1's estimated ~33.5 dB at Quality mode (significant improvement over FSR 1.0 due to temporal accumulation), we expect the neural approach to still win on both metrics.
 However, this has NOT been verified against FSR 3.1 specifically.
 The gap may be narrower than against FSR 1.0.

-**Required resources**: 1x RTX 3090, ~10 GB data, ~8 hours total (training + evaluation).
-This is the minimum cost to determine whether the project direction is viable.
+**Required resources**: Kaggle Notebook (2x Tesla T4 GPUs, ~3 hours runtime, zero cloud cost) or workstation (1x RTX 3090, ~6 hours).
+Data requirement: ~2.5 GB to 10 GB attached under `/kaggle/input/`.
+This provides the fastest, zero-cost path to determine whether the project direction is viable.

 ## 23. Exact Experiment Matrix